fastapi/fastapi/docs/advanced/security/oauth2-scopes.md

 !!! tip
     The important and "magic" thing here is that `get_current_user` will have a different list of `scopes` to check for each *path operation*.

-    All depending on the `scopes` declared in each *path operation* and each dependency in the dependency tree for that specific path operation.
+    All depending on the `scopes` declared in each *path operation* and each dependency in the dependency tree for that specific *path operation*.

 ## More details about `SecurityScopes`